 In addition to volume and intonation, the sound is influenced by the mute.
 Trumpets and trombones deliberately use similar models as an effect.
 What is particularly noticeable here is that the overtones are greatly reduced.
 The sound loses its brilliance due to the mute and becomes muffled.
 The spectrogram below shows how the overtones above 1.5kHz are cut off (gray without attenuator, red with attenuator).

 All in all, a simple solution suitable for everyday use.
 Good damping, acceptable compromises in feel.
-The mute takes up little space in the suitcase – it can serves as a box for clean underwear, for example.
-And one more point: insert carefully – the aluminum mute reacts differently to temperature fluctuations than the wooden bell!
+The shock absorber takes up little space in the suitcase – the cavity can be filled with soft laundry, for example, when packing.

 Yamaha Silent Brass